ONE-store/iap_v5/README.md

 # ONE Store InApp Purchase V5

+## Setup IAP Sample Application

-## If you want to use this application to test the onestore IAP, you must do the following:
+If you want to use this application to test the onestore IAP, you must do the following:

 1. Rename package name (applicationId in gradle)
 : The default package name ('com.onestore.iap.sample') is not available.
 So you need to change it to something else.